tytydraco/yessleep/out/Dont_Look_Finale.md

 I made my way outside and drenched the front door and front walls of the house before throwing the cans and what remained of the fuel inside to add a little explosion to the fire, to help make sure it thoroughly burnt down everything.

 "Hey!
 What are you doing!?"
-A man called out from across the street.
+A homeless man called out from across the street.

 I turned to face him, looking him in the eyes, and then I turned back, lighting up a pack of matches with my lighter, and then flinging it inside.